csbg/BioinformaticsPracticals1/Script_UNIX.md

 #### Exercises

 Copy the file gRNAs.txt from your home directory into the folder "day2".
-Then rename the copied file in this folder to "profiles_exercise.txt".
+Then rename the copied file in this folder to "gRNAs_exercise.txt".

 ### Editing in nano

 Now add a line at the end of the file "gRNAs.txt" that is located in your home directory.
-Add the profiles "TODO".
+Add the gRNA "TODO".
 To quit the nano-editor you need too press Ctrl+X. Then type Y+Enter to save the changes.
 ```
 nano gRNAs.txt
 ```